-If you’re looking at a backup device for your organization, the most important question to ask is whether cloud vs in-house backup will meet corporate needs.
+If you’re looking at a backup device for your organization, the most important question to ask is whether cloud vs. in-house backup will meet corporate needs.
 It’s also equally as vital to understand the difference between enterprise and personal backup systems.

-When any organization begins to look at a backup solution for business, it must first eliminate all personal file-based backup options.
+When an organization begins to look at a backup solution for business, it must first eliminate all personal file-based backup options.
 This technology comes cheap, but only functions as basic file storage.
 Personal backup is not built for enterprise use: it’s inefficient in recovering large amounts of data, and it’s not made to support applications.
 Enterprise backup does more than just store files, it provides business continuity by keeping corporate operations running.

 When it comes to enterprise backup, cloud solutions can be more expensive than in-house options.
 Although, the benefits of being in the cloud can far outweigh the costs for some businesses.
-If your business is heavily reliant on uptime and instant recovery, it may be worth paying more for a cloud solution with an uptime guarantee.
-Although, businesses that aren’t as reliant on uptime may be more suited to an in-house backup.
+If your business is heavily reliant on uptime and instant recovery, or have a workforce that is largely mobile, it may be worth paying more for a cloud solution with an uptime and productivity guarantee.
+Cloud adoption is taking hold within small businesses, today 44% of small business use cloud infrastructure for their backups.

 Here are some pros and cons of cloud vs in-house backup to help determine which solution is right for your business:

 Cloud backups use cloud computing technology to store your data on remote servers accessible through the internet.
 This means that if you have internet access, you can access your network’s resources and data.
 Cloud typically operates with a scalable subscription, as there is no physical hardware to purchase.

 A significant benefit of the cloud is that it requires little management on your business end.
 Backups are done frequently and periodically to ensure that, in the event of a disaster, there is minimal, if any, downtime or data loss.

 Check out a high-level overview of the pros and cons of cloud backups: